Introductory activities

 • What might happen when you reverse these patterns?

-Context, character and point of view
+Context, character, and point of view

-• the bold black and white font
+• the bold font and black and white colour scheme

 I turn to Jasper.
 He looks exhausted.
 And it occurs to me that there is no break in this for him, there’s no comfort, nowhere he can go and lie down and be looked after.
 Not anymore.
 If he had anywhere in this world, it’s the place we’ve just come from; the place that has just broken his heart and put him at risk.
 He’s right: shit has been taken from him his whole life.